 As we have already mentioned, we expect our construction is a kind of Riemann--Hilbert correspondence, {\em $\hbar$-Riemann--Hilbert correspondence}.
-In the subsequent work~\cite{hRH}, we construct a functor from the category of $\cD_\hbar$-modules to the category of sheaf quantizations, although the coefficients we take is enlarged to obtain the Novikov rings on the side of $\cD_\hbar$-modules.
+In the subsequent work~\cite{hRH}, we construct a functor from the category of $\cD^\hbar$-modules to the category of sheaf quantizations, although the coefficients we take is enlarged to obtain the Novikov rings on the side of $\cD^\hbar$-modules.
 For the second order case, our sheaf quantization here can be comparable to the sheaf quantization obtained via the $\hbar$-RH functor.
-For the higher order case, we expect that a similar coincidence can be obtained after exact WKB analysis is settled.
+For the higher order case, we expect that a similar coincidence is possible after exact WKB analysis is settled.

-The full statement will be stated in the body of the paper.
 One can also ask relations to other realizations of irregular Riemann--Hilbert correspondence.
-We discuss relationships to (1) D'Agnolo--Kashiwara's holonomic Riemann--Hilbert correspondence~\cite{DK}, and (2) Shende--Treumann--Williams--Zaslow's Legendrian knot description~\cite{STWZ}.
+We will discuss relationships to (1) D'Agnolo--Kashiwara's holonomic Riemann--Hilbert correspondence~\cite{DK}, and (2) Shende--Treumann--Williams--Zaslow's Legendrian knot description~\cite{STWZ}.

-As an application of the above comparisons, we consider cluster coordinates of character varieties.
-For a quadratic differential on $C$, there is an associated Schr\"odinger equation.
-By choosing a spin structure, we can lift the equation to a meromorphic flat $\hbar$-connection.
-Then we can apply our main theorem to the connection.
-Then we can obtain the following statement. \begin{theorem} For a quadratic differential $\phi$, the microlocalization of the sheaf quantization $S^{\shbarr, \pm}_{\phi, \sqrt{K}}$ can be identified with \begin{enumerate} \item the Voros--Iwaki--Nakanishi coordinate and \item the Fock--Goncharov coordinate (under the condition that the order of any pole of $\phi$ is greater than $3$). \end{enumerate} \end{theorem} The coincidence of the latter two coordinates was known by Allegretti by a different method~\cite{Allegretti} (see also Iwaki~\cite{Iwaki} for an earlier discussion).
-In our proof, the second statement can be considered as a comparison of two Lagrangian submanifolds (and their sheaf quantizations) arising from one differential equation.

-\begin{remark} Microlocal sheaf theory has already met exact WKB analysis in \cite{GetmanekoTamarkin}.
-In contrast to our treatment, they applied microlocal sheaf theory after the Laplace transform.
+\begin{remark} Microlocal sheaf theory has already met exact WKB analysis in the work of Getmanenko--Tamarkin \cite{GetmanekoTamarkin}.
+In contrast to our treatment, they applied microlocal sheaf theory to the problem after the Laplace transform.
 Hence their solution sheaf corresponds to Borel-transformed solutions.
 It may be interesting to know the relationship between our sheaves and their sheaves. \end{remark}